RahulSDeshpande/tyriar.github.io/_posts/2012-09-23-sass-mixins-vs-placeholder-selectors.md

       zoom: 1;
       margin: 4px; }

 This is obviously not ideal due to redundancies.
-Recently SASS version 3.2.0 was released which implemented 'placeholder selectors', these allow you to specify a set of rules that don't belong to anything at first but allow us to extend the placeholder much like you would with the regular `@extend` directive.
+Recently Sass version 3.2.0 was released which implemented 'placeholder selectors', these allow you to specify a set of rules that don't belong to anything at first but allow us to extend the placeholder much like you would with the regular `@extend` directive.
 To specify a placeholder selector simply add a `%` sign to the beginning of the selector.
-When applied to the situation above it we get this SASS code.
+When applied to the situation above it we get this Sass code.

 <!--prettify lang=css-->
     %inline-block-hack {